Tim Burchett: Tennessee General Assembly

-Salvia divinorum
+Tennessee Senate leadership vote

+In January 2005, following the 2004 elections that gave Republicans their first Senate majority since 1869 by a single seat, Burchett and fellow Republican senator Michael Williams broke ranks during the leadership vote.
+The two sided with Democrats to re-elect long-time Senate Speaker John Wilder by an 18–15 margin.
+Their defections ensured Wilder’s eighteenth term as Speaker and lieutenant governor, maintaining Democratic control of the chamber’s leadership at the time.
+After the 2006 elections, however, both Williams and Burchett supported Republican Ron Ramsey for Senate Speaker in January 2007, helping him secure the position.

+Proposal of salvia ban

 Burchett sponsored a bill in 2006 to make illegal "possessing, producing, manufacturing, distributing, or possessing with intent to produce, manufacture, or distribute the active chemical ingredient in the hallucinogenic plant Salvia divinorum in the state of Tennessee."
 He said, "We have enough problems with illegal drugs as it is without people promoting getting high from some glorified weed that's been brought up from Mexico.
 The only people I’ve heard from who are opposed to making it illegal are those who are getting stoned on it."
 The bill was signed into law on May 19, 2006, and went into effect on July 1, 2006.
 Burchett originally wanted to make violations a felony offense, but the bill was amended during its passage to make it a Class A misdemeanor.

 In a news report published shortly before the signing of the bill by Governor Phil Bredesen, Burchett was quoted as saying, "it's not that popular but I'm one of those who believes in closing the barn door before the cows get out.... in certain hands, it could be very dangerous, even lethal."
 A store owner who had stopped selling the herb due to Burchett's bill said that he saw little point in banning salvia, "I have no idea why it's being outlawed.
 It's a sage.
 People in South America have been using it for years and years."
 The same report also gave the general counterargument of salvia proponents that legislation banning Salvia divinorum reflects a cultural bias, as there are fewer prohibitions on more addictive substances such as alcohol and nicotine, and questioned how effective the bill will be, pointing out that Salvia divinorum has no odor and is easy to grow, so enforcement will be difficult.